Terence Trent D'Arby: as Sananda Maitreya

 Maitreya released Nigor Mortis in 2008, which followed the same evolutionary process as Angels & Vampires.
 The album was first published in chapters during the recordings, and then came out in the mastered version at the end of 2008 and is available on CD and MP3 at his website.
 The Sphinx album was released in March 2011; in the same month the instrumental version of The Sphinx and the new live album by the artist related to the 2010 concerts of the Post Millennium Rock: Confessions of a Zooathaholic has been released.
 In March 2013, Return to Zooathalon was released, followed in 2015 by the double album The Rise of the Zugebrian Time Lords.
 2017 marked the release of a monumental work: Prometheus & Pandora, 53 songs divided into three volumes.
 The artist declared that this album has become so important and impressive because through music he has elaborated the mourning for the loss of his great friends and idols, David Bowie, Prince, George Michael, and Tom Petty.

 In December 2020, a new live album, Some Sake in Osaka, was released.
 It showcases a Japan tour with his historic American band.
 On March 15, 2021, Maitreya released his 12th studio album, Pandora's PlayHouse, which included three collaborations, the song "Reflecting Light", composed with the Australian duo The Avalanches; "Time Is On My Side" with Irene Grandi and the opening song of the project: "Pandora's Plight" with jazz pianist Antonio Faraò.
 The project has an instrumental song called "Prince", which honors the memory and the friendship of Maitreya and Prince.

 In 2022, he was featured on Calvin Harris' new Love Regenerator track "Lonely" (a record which Harris recorded with Italian producer Riva Starr), with the vocals coming from 1989's "...And I Need to Be with Someone Tonight".

-In July 2022 Sony UK released the spatial audio and remastered version of his first album, changing the title to Introducing the Hardline According to... and the artist name to Sananda Maitreya.
+In July 2022, Sony UK released the spatial audio and remastered version of his first album, changing the title to Introducing the Hardline According to... and the artist name to Sananda Maitreya.
 The entire discography featuring the artistic name Terence Trent D'Arby was renamed to Sananda Maitreya in 2021 by Sony.

-In 2023 a documentary Welcome to the MadHouse: The Costa Rica Sessions was released.
+In 2023, the documentary film Welcome to the MadHouse: The Costa Rica Sessions was released.
 The film won two awards at international festivals, such as the Kiez Berlin Festival, the International Gold Awards and received two special mentions at the Los Angeles Core Independent Film Festival and International Documentary Film Festival.
 A live album containing the film soundtrack, Welcome to the MadHouse, was released in January 2023.

-On May 11, 2024, Maitreya released his 13th studio album, The Pegasus Project: Pegasus & The Swan.
+On 11 May 2024, Maitreya released his thirteenth studio album, The Pegasus Project: Pegasus & The Swan, a 41-track double album that completed the trilogy begun with Prometheus & Pandora and continued with Pandora's PlayHouse.
+In 2025, Maitreya released The Pegasus Project Live, a live album documenting material from his 2024 european live tour.